sivaratrisrinivas/hoopla/README.md

   - Both BM25 and semantic scores are normalized to [0, 1] range before combination
   - Searches top 2500 results from each method, normalizes scores, combines, and returns top `--limit` results
   - Output format: prints movie titles only
+- **Reciprocal Rank Fusion (RRF)**: `rrf-search` command combines BM25 and semantic search results using rank-based fusion
+  - Formula: `rrf_score = 1 / (k + rank)` where `rank` is the position (1-indexed) in each result list
+  - `k` parameter controls the fusion constant (default 60); higher k values reduce the impact of rank differences
+  - Documents appearing in both result sets have their RRF scores summed
+  - Uses ranks (position) rather than normalized scores, making it robust to different score distributions
+  - Searches top `limit * 500` results from each method, calculates RRF scores, and returns top `--limit` results sorted by RRF score
+  - Output format: prints movie title, RRF score, and description preview
 - **Score Normalization**: `normalize` command performs min-max normalization to scale scores to [0, 1] range using formula `(score - min) / (max - min)`
   - If all scores are identical, returns all 1.0 values
   - If no scores provided, prints nothing